 The Capital Region of Washington, D.C., Maryland, and Virginia is a great destination in February, especially if you're hoping to attend an annual event or festival during your vacation.
 Although the weather is still cold, that doesn't stop communities in the area from hosting a full lineup of celebrations of the season.
-From events honoring Black History Month and restaurant week dinners to Valentine's Day events and President's Day ceremonies at national monuments, the D.C. metro area is is full of events in February.
+From events honoring Black History Month and restaurant week dinners to Valentine's Day events and Presidents Day ceremonies at national monuments, the D.C. metro area is is full of events in February.

 However, you can also appreciate black history at a number of cultural institutions, memorials, and monuments all February long.
 The National Museum of African American Culture and History and the Smithsonian American Art Museum both feature special Black History Monthy exhibits, and the African American Civil War Memorial and Museum and the Martin Luther King Memorial offer special programming throughout the month.